Ladybug: Profile and Information

 Behavior

 Ladybugs would often play dead when they sense danger.
 This often plays in their favor as most predators prefer their food living.
-Ladybugs are not fast movers and do not possess any kind of defense mechanism to help fight against predators.
+Ladybugs are not fast movers and do not possess any defense mechanism to help fight against predators.

 Ladybugs aren’t able to handle extreme cold.
 This is one reason they prefer to hibernate during cold months.
 You may find groups of Ladybugs sleeping in warm places.
 They would cluster together to help them maintain their body temperature.